MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_7/prac-7-servomotor.md

 > - You have not used an AI language model to generate the code submitted.

 {:.important}
 > Before your demonstration, upload your code and answers to Gradescope.
 Your answers to the **six** questions above should be contained within a single PDF file added to the root directory of your GitHub repository.
+This file should be named `peoplesoft_number_Prac7.pdf`, where `peoplesoft_number` is your unique student number.
+Ensure that you use the template provided [here](./Resources/MEC4126F_Prac_7_template.pdf).

 ### Submitting to Gradescope